MarkF-hanze/DeepCAC/README.md

 ## Setup

-This code was developed and tested using Python 2.7.17 on Ubuntu 18.04 with Cuda 10.1 and libcudnn 7.6.
+This code was developed and tested using **Python 3.8** on Ubuntu 18.04 with Cuda 10.1 and libcudnn 7.6.

 For the code to run as intended, all the packages under `requirements.txt` should be installed.
 In order not to break previous installations and ensure full compatibility, it's highly recommended to create a virtual environment to run the DeepCAC pipeline in.
-Here follows an example of set-up using `python virtualenv`:
+Here follows an example of set-up using `python3 -m venv`:

 ```
-# install python's virtualenv
-sudo pip install virtualenv

-# parse the path to the python2 interpreter
-export PY2PATH=$(which python2)

-# create a virtualenv with such python2 interpreter named "venv"
+# create a virtual environment named "venv"
 # (common name, already found in .gitignore)
-virtualenv -p $PY2PATH venv
+python3 -m venv venv

 # activate the virtualenv
 source venv/bin/activate
 ```

 At this point, `(venv)` should be displayed at the start of each bash line.
-Furthermore, the command `which python2` should return a path similar to `/path/to/folder/venv/bin/python2`.
+Furthermore, the command `which python3` should return a path similar to `/path/to/folder/venv/bin/python3`.
 Once the virtual environment is activated:

 ```
 # once the virtualenv is activated, install the dependencies